hossamfattah/mlmodule17/README.md

 # Conclusions
 The classification goal is to predict if the client will subscribe (yes/no) a term deposit (variable y).
 WoW!.
-I found that the Decision tree classifier is found to provide the best accuracy of 0.99 or almost 1 (i.e.e, it has zero error) with depth of 13.
+I found that the Decision tree classifier provides the best accuracy of 0.99 or almost 1 (i.e, it has zero error) with depth of 13.